Monox18/JsonColorsAndNavigation/README.md

 On contrary, JSCS merely extends ST current syntax definitions and color schemes to remain compatible with other plugins.
 Thus, no new syntax neither new color themes are installed.

-## Do you have a custom color theme installed?
+## Supporting Custom Color Themes
-No problem.
-You can eaaasily extend their syntax to include JSCS along with your custom color theme.
+You can eaaasily extend a 3rd party syntax to include JSCS along with your custom color theme.
+As long as they have extended (not replaced) ST4 Json syntax do this:
 1) Make a copy of `Monokai.sublime-color-scheme`.
 Paste it in the JSCS package folder or your `Packages/User` folder.
 2) Change its name to the name of the custom color theme you are using.
 The name must match for ST to detect it and apply the changes.
 I.e if you installed `Monokai++` custom theme then the new file name would be `Monokai++.sublime-color-scheme`
 3) Edit the `"foreground": "var(purple)"` properties to match those used by your theme.
 To find the variables used by your current them go to `Preferences > Customize Color Theme`.
 Use any of the values in the key `"variables"`.
 In ST, file modifications are live.
 Each time you save, you will instantly see changes in your open ST json files.